cplusx/syth-multi-lang-generator/README.md

 # synthetic multiple language generator on natural image
 This repository is for synthetic multiple language generator on natural images

-This work in based on this work https://github.com/ankush-me/SynthText.
+This work in based on [this work](https://github.com/ankush-me/SynthText).

 We modified their code, making it:
     * work for different languages